The co-operative’s rules must include a grievance procedure for dealing with a dispute between:

 Where can I get assistance?

-You may be able to obtain information or legal assistance from the following sources:
+Legal assistance may be obtained from the following sources:

 Need more information?